Real options valuation: Applicability of standard techniques

 ROV is often contrasted with more standard techniques of capital budgeting, such as discounted cash flow (DCF) analysis / net present value (NPV).
 Under this "standard" NPV approach, future expected cash flows are present valued under the empirical probability measure at a discount rate that reflects the embedded risk in the project; see CAPM, APT, WACC.
 Here, only the expected cash flows are considered, and the "flexibility" to alter corporate strategy in view of actual market realizations is "ignored"; see below as well as Corporate finance § Valuing flexibility.
 The NPV framework (implicitly) assumes that management is "passive" with regard to their Capital Investment once committed.
 Some analysts account for this uncertainty by (i) adjusting the discount rate, e.g. by increasing the cost of capital, or (ii) adjusting the cash flows, e.g. using certainty equivalents, or (iii) applying (subjective) "haircuts" to the forecast numbers, or (iv) via probability-weighting these as in rNPV.
 Even when employed, however, these latter methods do not normally properly account for changes in risk over the project's lifecycle and hence fail to appropriately adapt the risk adjustment.

 By contrast, ROV assumes that management is "active" and can "continuously" respond to market changes.
 Real options consider "all" scenarios (or "states") and indicate the best corporate action in each of these contingent events.
 Because management adapts to each negative outcome by decreasing its exposure and to positive scenarios by scaling up, the firm benefits from uncertainty in the underlying market, achieving a lower variability of profits than under the commitment/NPV stance.
 The contingent nature of future profits in real option models is captured by employing the techniques developed for financial options in the literature on contingent claims analysis.
 Here the approach, known as risk-neutral valuation, consists in adjusting the probability distribution for risk consideration, while discounting at the risk-free rate.
 This technique is also known as the "martingale" approach, and uses a risk-neutral measure.
 For technical considerations here, see below.
 For related discussion – and graphical representation – see Datar–Mathews method for real option valuation.

-Given these different treatments, the real options value of a project is typically higher than the NPV – and the difference will be most marked in projects with major flexibility, contingency, and volatility.
-As for financial options, a higher volatility of the underlying leads to a higher value.
-An application of real options valuation in the Philippine banking industry exhibited that increased levels of income volatility may adversely affect option values on the loan portfolio, when the presence of information asymmetry is considered.
-In this case, increased volatility may limit the value of an option.
-Part of the criticism and subsequently slow adoption of real options valuation in practice and academia stems from the generally higher values for underlying assets these functions generate.
-However, studies have shown that these models are reliable estimators of underlying asset value, when input values are properly identified.
+Given these different treatments, the real options value of a project is typically higher than under NPV.
+As outlined, the difference will be most marked in projects with major flexibility, contingency, and volatility; and more generally, as for financial options, a higher volatility of the underlying leads to a higher project ROV.
+It is thought that this difference in valuations is one reason for the slower adoption of real options, both in practice and academia; studies have shown though that when input values are properly identified, ROV models are reliable estimators of underlying asset value.